determined-ai/determined/docs/release-notes/README.md

    -  Running workloads on A100 chips currently requires building a custom task environment with CUDA 11, because the default task environments provided by Determined contain either CUDA 10.0 or CUDA 10.1.
-Refer to the :ref:`custom-env` documentation for more details.
 The default task environments will be upgraded to CUDA 11 in a future release of Determined.
 ```